The 2022 Guide to State Park Camping Reservations in All 50 States

 South Dakota

-South Dakota welcomes campers to 50 of its parks and recreation areas.
-Reservations can be made in the relatively narrow window of 90 days out, except for popular Custer State Park, which accepts reservations up to a year in advance.
-The summer reservation season usually begins in late February.
+South Dakota welcomes campers to its parks and recreation areas.
+Reservations can be made in the relatively narrow window of 90 days out at 7 a.m.
+Central Time, except for the popular Custer State Park, which accepts reservations up to 1 year in advance.
+There are a handful of campgrounds that offer first-come, first-served sites.

 Reservations: South Dakota State Parks